Gabardine, twill weave, twill...: let's take stock!

 Twill can be light or heavy, matte or smooth, and comes in many variations (chino, denim, cavalry twill, gabardine...)

-It can be made of several possible materials... at C'est du Joly you will mainly find cotton twill and viscose twills... and yes, the English term for sergé is... twill!
+It can be made from several possible materials... at C'est du Joly you will mainly find cotton twill and viscose twills... and yes, the English term for sergé is... twill!

 The most well-known: denim